hyurl/sfn/docs/v06x/en-US/schedule.md

 as micro-service.
 To use this system, you have to create one or more schedule server process, but don't worry, it still easy in hand as usual.

+Before version 0.6.0, the schedule uses a hash number as task ID, but since v0.6, the task ID has been changed to a MD5 string to prevent potential conflicts.

 ## Create Service

 ### Configuration